rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ZB: So ListFormat goes to stage 2 and the others stay at stage 1.

 ZB: The last proposal I have is a proposal that I'm seeking stage 1 for.
 I presented it at the last meeting.
 It's a proposal for simplifying the way of formatting date and times using two formats `dateStyle` and `timeStyle`.
-Instead of doing them separately, we would actually like to use one of the four lengths of style "short", "medium", "long" and "full".
+Instead of doing them separately, we would actually like to use one of the four lengths of style `"short"`, `"medium"`, `"long"` and `"full"`.
 I think it's a pretty good representation.
 It makes it easier to use DateTimeFormat, but it also allows one more thing.
 It is language independent.
 For example, the "short date" specifiers are relative to the current locale.
 By using dateStyle or timeStyle, the user hands of control of the formatting to the language.
 We expect this will be the most common way people use DateTimeFormat.

 CP: The data part is the new thing here, to find the default settings for the locale.
 It should be useful.
 All other things that you mentioned are not very relevant because this is low level API, and can be achieved in user-land, except the default settings per locale, which is data.